 This book connects findings and insights authored by famous scholars in management and organization studies with challenges the military is facing today.

-This book will be of much interest to students of military studies, management studies, and organisation studies.
+This book will be of much interest to students of military studies, management studies, and organization studies.

 2. Frederick Taylor: standardized work division, calculation and efficiency, criticism and new developments

 3. Mary Parker Follett: dynamic administration, from the growing of power to constructive conflict

 4. Chester Barnard: the human side of the (military) enterprise and leadership

 5. James March: decision making in organizations and the military, the ‘upper echelon’ approach

 6. Chris Argyris: organizational learning in the military